Oye Mamu!: Release

-The film was released in August 2021 directly on BookMyShow Stream during the COVID-19 pandemic.
+The film was released on 6 August 2021 on transactional video on demand on BookMyShow Stream.

 Reception

 Ottplay rated the film 1.5 out of 5 stars and criticized it for its over-the-top acting and dated comedic style.
 The reviewer wrote that "the film might have worked in the 90s but failed… it appears to be a tribute (or rather mockery) of 90s films with an over-the-top style and an unnatural storyline that doesn’t do it any favors."

 MovieTalkies praised Oye Mamu! as "a fun film for kids and adults alike, a complete family entertainer, a refreshing relief from all the adult content being served on digital platforms."